YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 ## SetAlertSucceeded event {#SetAlertSucceeded}

 Reports to CIC that the client has successfully added or changed the specified alarm.
-Send this event when you succeed in adding or changing the specified alarm for the [Alerts.SetAlert](#SetAlert) directive.
+Send this event message when you succeed in adding or changing the specified alarm for the [Alerts.SetAlert](#SetAlert) directive.

 ### Context fields